The Scrum Roles Workshop

 The ‘Planet as a Stakeholder’ Retrospective

 What would we do differently if we treated Planet Earth as our stakeholder?
 My scrum teams and I are looking for ways to become more sustainable and reduce our IT carbon footprint.
-In this planet retrospective we asked ourselves the above question and dived into the topic of green software engineering to find answers and practical ideas on how to reduce our carbon footprint as a scrum team.
-We started with a Planet Check In...
+Inspired by Jutta Eckstein‘s notion of ‘prioritizing the planet as one of the stakeholders’ we asked ourselves the above question.
+We delved into the topic of green software engineering to find answers and practical ideas on how to reduce our carbon footprint as...

 Agile Principles Retrospective